Battle of Saalfeld: Prussian-Saxon movements

-At 7am Prince Louis began concentrating his troops at Saalfeld, and by 9am he had arranged his forces for battle.
+At 7 am Prince Louis began concentrating his troops at Saalfeld, and by 9 am he had arranged his forces for battle.
 The troops were arranged in a line stretching from in front of Saalfeld to behind Crösten and Beulwitz facing the woods the covered the hills above Saalfeld and the Saale valley.
 The Prince left Generalmajor Karl Gerhard von Pelet's detachment at Blankenburg.

 Order of battle

 Battle

-At around 9.45AM, the advanced guard of V Corps, consisting of the corps' Bataillon d'élite (formed of the elite companies of battalions left at depots), the 17th Légère Regiment, and two cannons, made its way towards Saalfeld and occupied the heights overlooking the town.
+At around 9.45 AM, the advance guard of V Corps, consisting of the corps' Bataillon d'élite (formed of the elite companies of battalions left at depots), the 17th Légère Regiment, and two cannons, made its way towards Saalfeld and occupied the heights overlooking the town.
 The French light cavalry brigade and the advanced guard began to engage the Prussian-Saxon army.
 The Bataillon d'élite supported by French skirmishers pushed out the Prussian troops from Garnsdorf and occupied it.
 As the French troops advanced and the Prussian-Saxon army prepared to fight them, Marshal Lannes noticed that the right flank of the Prussian-Saxon army was completely uncovered, and while the cavalry and French advanced guard engaged the Prussians around Garnsdorf and Saalfeld, he ordered rest of Suchet's division to march northwards through the woods to outflank the Prussian and Saxon line.
 To cover these moves, the 17th Légère Regiment formed a skirmish line that extended from Saalfeld to Beulwitz.